Which of the Following Is True About Stalking?

 Why It Matters / Why People Care

 Because the stakes are high.
-Practically speaking, when a pattern of unwanted attention turns into a full‑blown campaign of fear, lives can be ruined—jobs lost, relationships shattered, and in the worst cases, physical harm.
+When a pattern of unwanted attention turns into a full‑blown campaign of fear, lives can be ruined—jobs lost, relationships shattered, and in the worst cases, physical harm.
 Understanding what truly qualifies as stalking helps victims get the right help, and it prevents the legal system from being clogged with frivolous claims.

 Real‑World Consequences